Mandapeta: Roadways

 Mandapeta is well connected with roads.
 The road that runs towards Alamuru connects the town at Jonnada with National Highway 16 that runs from Kolkata to Chennai.
 Buses that depart from Kakinada towards Vijayawada, Hyderabad, Bengaluru and other locations in South Coastal Andhra and Rayalaseema pass through Mandapeta.
 SH 102 connecting Dwarapudi and Yanam passes through Mandapeta connecting it to Tapeswaram, Draksharama and through Dwarapudi to Rajahmundry via SH 40.
 The roads connecting Mandapeta to Dulla (connects Rajahmundry), Kapileswarapuram and Jonnada were also among the existing state highways of Andhra Pradesh.

+Airways

+The nearest airport to Mandapeta is Rajahmundry Airport which is 30 km away, via Dwarapudi.